Fabian-Balzer/Randomkingdominion/README.md

-## Random KingDominion - just another Dominion randomizer.
+# Random KingDominion - yet another Dominion randomizer

-This application features a randomizer for dominion kingdoms.
+A randomizer to generate and review Dominion kingdoms, exploring their capabilities to provide for engines.

+## Features

+- A randomizer with the following options:
+  - Selecting Expansions
+  - Banning and forcing CSOs into selection
+  - Providing like/dislike weights for CSOs
+  - Specifying required or excluded engine qualities desired for a kingdom
+- A graphical user interface that can be started via python after cloning this repo

-So far, only basic randomization is being covered, but more flexibility (i. e. setting draw, village and payload quality or even attack types) is planned.
+So far, only basic randomization with a bit of flexibility (i. e. setting draw, village and payload quality, and even attack types) is implemented, future work might involve selection of certain mechanics.

 ### Web Card Scraper

 This comes with a .csv file of all current Dominion cards and the file 'card_scraper.py' which lets you scrape the Wiki for card information and images as soon as new cards are added.
+This uses the **Cards List** page.

 ### Installation

 So far, this is basically a python file ('RandomKingdominion.py') that has to be run to open a GUI containing the randomizer.
-In the future, I plan to convert this to a .exe file.

-### Contribution

-As I have not worked with GitHub collaborations so far, I am a little hesitant with that, but feel free to send pull requests

 ### Affiliations

-Dominion is by Donald X. Vaccarino and published by Rio Grande Games.
+Dominion is a game by Donald X. Vaccarino and published by Rio Grande Games.
 This project has no affiliation with either party.
 Card images were taken from the Dominion Strategy Wiki.